Whether it's late-night suckling pig, a fancy degustation, or seared kangaroo skewers overlooking the harbour, Perth has it all on a platter.

 By Fleur Bainger

-Your taste buds will be singing after a visit to this asian roasting house, with a delectable menu of bite-size and more substantial bites.
-Highlights include their dumplings which change daily, and hand made 'dragon beard' noodle.
-It would be rude not to mention the selection of Dainty Dowager in house roasted meats, with some of the most delicious duck you've ever tasted this side of Asia.
-564 Beaufort Street, Mount Lawley
+Your taste buds will be singing after a visit to this Asian roasting house, with a delectable menu of bite-size and more substantial plates.
+Highlights include their dumplings which change daily, and handmade 'dragon beard' noodles.
+It would be rude not to mention the selection of Dainty Dowager in-house roasted meats, with some of the most delicious duck you've ever tasted this side of Asia.

 Another taste of Europe, this time all the way from Greece to the buzzy Stirling Street in Northbridge.
-Brika is a local fabourite mezze bar that serves up delicious small plates designed for sharing.
+Brika is a local favourite mezze bar that serves up delicious small plates designed for sharing.
 Some of the highlights include their crispy spanakopita (a spinach and filo pie), and their melt-in-your-mouth slow cooked lamb.
-A tiny hole in the wall coffee window, Filos and Yiros keeps with the cheap theme, and seves filos (bakes pies) and coffee from 7am, and yiros from 11am.
-3/177 Stirling Street, Perth
+A tiny hole in the wall coffee window, Filos and Yiros keeps with the cheap theme, and serves filos (bakes pies) and coffee from 7am, and yiros from 11am.

 If you haven't already eaten at the exceptional global franchise that is Ippudo (created by ramen king Shigemi Kawahara back in 1985 in Hakata), now's your chance.
 Don't let the line of hungry customers put you off, the food is worth the wait.
 Beyond their famous tonkotsu ramen (pork) broth, there are a number of entrees worth trying.
 Like their freshly steamed chicken and pork buns, and the yam fries are a must.